udacity/create-your-own-adventure/english/advice_from_mother/advice_from_mother.md

 My mother always told me to respect my elders and to be kind to strangers.
+She is a good, good mum.